Home Care vs. In-Home Nursing Care: Which One Does Your Loved One Need?

 Practical Tips for Families

-- 1Check the License: Ensure the agency you hire is licensed for the specific type of care you need.
-Not all 'home care' agencies have a medical license.
+- 1Check the license.
+Make sure the agency you hire is licensed for the specific type of care you need.
+Not all "home care" agencies have a medical license, and that matters more than you might think.

-- 2Review the Care Plan: Ask to see the written care plan.
-Does it include tasks that sound medical?
-If so, ask who is supervising those tasks.
+- 2Review the care plan.
+Ask to see the written care plan.
+If it includes tasks that sound medical, ask who is supervising those tasks and what their credentials are.

-- 3Ask About Insurance: Medicare typically covers skilled nursing (Home Health) if homebound criteria are met, but it rarely covers non-medical custodial Home Care.
-Knowing this upfront helps financial planning.
+- 3Ask about insurance early.
+Medicare typically covers skilled nursing (Home Health) if homebound criteria are met, but it rarely covers non-medical custodial Home Care.
+Knowing this upfront can save you a lot of stress when the bills start coming.

 About Vanessa Valerio